Mobility Saved My Pumping Journey

 Exclusively Pumping: Harder than I Imagined

 This post is written in partnership with Medela who sent me a breast pump in exchange for opinion and experience.
 My blog contains only my honest opinions.
+This post may contain affiliate links for related products.
+This means, at no additional cost to you, I may receive commission for products purchased through the link.

 “I’m not sure how long I can do this- plugged into the wall multiple times a day while trying to keep the kids safe and occupied.”
 Tears were streaming down my face when I broke down to my husband.
 When we figured out that direct breastfeeding wouldn’t be an option for her, the world of exclusively pumping was introduced.
 Exclusively pumping turned out to be more difficult than I ever could have imagined.
 I felt torn.
 I wanted to provide my daughter with breastmilk to the best of my ability, but I also didn’t want to sacrifice our time together and my own mental state.
 There had to be a way to make it more manageable and enjoyable.
 Sure, I already had a hands-free pumping bra, but still, I needed to be mobile to keep up with my kids.